-Anyone who has ever experienced any kind of emergency while driving understands that it can be terrifying and sometimes, even life-threatening.
-As we’ve discussed in the past, the majority of emergency preparedness preparations people tend to focus on is that of being prepared at home.
+Anyone who has ever experienced any kind of emergency while driving understands that it can be terrifying and sometimes, even life threatening.
+The majority of emergency preparedness preparations people tend to focus on is that of being prepared at home.
 There’s not a whole lot of attention paid to being prepared when it comes to finding yourself in an emergency scenario at work or on the road.
-The emergency preparedness experts here at More Prepared are doing our part to educate people on the need to prepare for a possible disaster or emergency outside of the home.
+The emergency preparedness experts across the U.S. are doing their part to educate people on the need to prepare for a possible disaster or emergency outside of the home.

-We focus mainly on helping customers here in Southern California.
-However, we welcome interactions from any like-minded people who value emergency preparedness.
-In order to ensure everyone’s safety on the roadways, of course, it starts with proper driving techniques and basic knowledge of vehicle maintenance.
+In order to ensure everyone’s safety on the roadways, of course it starts with proper driving techniques and basic knowledge of vehicle maintenance.
 Did you know?
 According to a survey from CheapCarInsurance.net and reported on by NBC, fewer than half of U.S. residents surveyed were completely confident they could change a flat tire.
-Your roadside assistance service might not always be able to get to you quickly to change a flat, or you might lose the ability to use your mobile device in a remote area.
+Your roadside assistance service might not always be able to get to your quickly to change a flat, or you might lose the ability to use your mobile device in a remote area.
 It never hurts to learn the skill of changing a flat tire.

 Best to Be Prepared